xavimacias365/Ranks-Datapack/README.md

     `{"font":"minecraft:include/unifont"}`
     `{"font":"minecraft:uniform"}`

-# IMPORTANT! #
-1. In case you want to uninstall the datapack execute the following command:

-    `/function creeperx365:ranks/uninstall/uninstall`

-# Instalation Process #
-1. Drag the `Ranks-Datapack`(Github) or `Ranks-Datapack.zip`(PMC) folder on `.minecraft/saves/<yourWorld>/datapacks`.
-2. Open your game and execute the `/reload` command.
-3. Done!

 #----------------------------#

 CREEPERx365's Projects - 2025
 Please do not copy, redistribute, appropiate, or use any part of these resources (code) without explicit permission from the author.
 Only for personal use.
-I'll appreciate if you give credit if you include one of my resources.
+I'll appreciate if you give credit if you use one of my resources.